 Do you wish to travel to a place where the major attraction is the great outdoors?
 A place with so much natural rugged beauty you are literally left speechless.
-Or how about to a place where capturing a photo of wildlife is not only possible but guaranteed?
-A place where grizzly bear, black bear, wolf, coyote, cougar and 55 other mammal species thrive!
+Or, how about to a place where capturing a photo of wildlife is not only possible but guaranteed?

 If this sounds like somewhere you want to visit, then Waterton Lakes National Park is the place for you!